Majlanky/majlanky.github.io/_posts/2022-07-28-why-not-to-use-environment-related-spring-profiles.md

 `application.yml` in resources and that's it.
 There are some reasons why:
 * The local is the first needed (it is used for development)
-* I do not know about what environments there are or will be (you can name some but who really know).
+* I do not know about what environments there are or will be (you can name some but who really knows).
 To be more precise I do not want to know it...
 * Even when I am able to name some environments, Am I able to say what is the exact configuration for it?
 Usually not.
 * Only environment configuration I can influence and know well is the local one